ESZlab/Population_genomics/Popillia_japonica/Genome-wide scans and outlier SNPs annotation/Genome-wide_scans_and_outlier_SNPs_annotation.md

 ```

 ### NOTES:
-`--weir-fst-pop`--> This option is used to calculate an Weir and Cockerham’s Fst estimate.
+`--weir-fst-pop`--> This option is used to calculate an Weir and Cockerham’s F<sub>ST</sub> estimate.
 The provided file must contain a list of individuals (one individual per line) from the VCF file that correspond to one population.
 By default, calculations are done on a per-site basis.
 The output file has the suffix `*.weir.fst`.

-`--fst-window-size <integer>`  --> These options can be used with `--weir-fst-pop` to do the Fst calculations on a windowed basis instead of a per-site basis.
+`--fst-window-size <integer>`  --> These options can be used with `--weir-fst-pop` to do the F<sub>ST</sub> calculations on a windowed basis instead of a per-site basis.
 The argument specify the desired window size

 ## In R: